jrahm/Radiation/Readme.md

 ## What is Radiation?

-Radiation is a plugin that enables context aware syntax highlighting for C++ files (Soon to be extended).
-This extension tells Vim about classes, structs, typedefs and namespaces are included so they may be highlighted.
+Radiation is a plugin that gives Vim active and dynamic syntax highlighting to C++, C, and JavaScript file types.
+This allows the syntax of each source file to change with the content of that file.

 ## Why use Radiation?